 It’s important to reiterate that this is not the 1980s when anyone who was unemployed had probably been fired (and was seen as damaged goods).
-This is 2021 and millions of our friends, family, and talented past colleagues are looking for a new job.
+In today’s world, we all know one of our friends, family, and talented past colleagues who is looking for a new job.

 Furthermore, the loyalty agreement employers and employees held long ago no longer exists.
 It’s every person for themselves.
 Sure, you should show loyalty to your job while you’re employed, but no one is asking for long-term dedication.
 The average tenure with a company in 2020 is 4.1 years.
 That should tell you a lot.